Luka-Didham/General-Projects/README.md

 # Etude 3 Koch snowflake
-### @Author Luka Didham
+#### @Author Luka Didham

 This program draws a fractal Koch Snowflake which dynamically scales with the window and can be controlled with a slider paired with an iteration counter.
 Sketch.js is the main P5 file which triggers the drawing and interactions with the user.
-As P5 is a javaScript language the program can be launched form the index.html file however unfortunatly needs to be launched on a live local server and was unsure how to get it to run by simply starting an HTML file in a browser.
+As P5 is a javaScript language the program can be launched form the index.html file however unfortunatly needs to be launched on a live local server.
-The snowflake program was tested on Google Chrome.

 ![](image1.JPG)![](image2.JPG)
 ![](image3.JPG)![](image4.JPG)

 ### How to run
 As said above we cannot simply start the HTML file unfortunatly.
-P5 seems to require the HTML file to be booted on a lcoal server.
+P5 requires the HTML file to be booted on a lcoal server.
 I developed the program with the VS Code Live Server and tested the program with the Web Server for Chrome extension.

 ### Web Server for Chrome extension
 https://github.com/processing/p5.js/wiki/Local-server